pardeike/VisualExceptions/README.md

 Choose **Releases** on the right, find the latest release and in the Assets field download `VisualExceptions.zip`.
 Once downloaded, unzip to get a folder called `VisualExceptions`.
 Put that folder into your RimWorld `Mods` folder.
 Follow [this guide](https://rimworldwiki.com/wiki/Installing_mods) on how to install mods offline.

-This mod must be **AT THE TOP OF THE MOD LIST**.
-Yes, above Harmony.

 # Usage

 If it isn't already enabled at the RimWorld start screen (top left) you need to switch it on there.
 Once you restart the game, the mod will automatically show all exceptions in a new tab with a Harmony logo, just like in the screenshot above.
 Each exception will be decoded so it contains the exact mods that are contained in the stacktrace because once this text is exported to a log the meaning is lost and is very hard to reconstruct.